 Mile 0 – Boundary Creek Boat Launch: River Left.
 The most common starting point for the Middle Fork.
 The put-in includes a ranger station, water fill, pit toilets, campsites, shuttle parking, and large eddy for boats.Learn more about Boundary Creek Boat Launch.

 Mile 0.06 – First Bend Rapid: Class III.
 The first rapid of the middle fork.
 Most drop down the center channel and then navigate the bedrock walls below.
-Click here for a detailed description.
+Learn more about First Bend Rapid.

 Mile 0.81 – Murph’s Hole: Class III.
 Above 4 feet, there is a large hole at the apex of this turn.
 Hug the inside left corner for safe passage.
-Click here for a detailed description.
+Learn more about Murph’s Hole.

 Mile 1.04 – Teepee Hole Rapid: Class II.
 A low-water zig-zag through the left channel is required at very low flows once the right side is closed due to a bedrock shelf

 Mile 1.04 – Teepee Hole Camp: River Left.
 A small camp with a good eddy.

 Mile – Morgan Ranch Airstrip: River Left.
 This airstrip is a little off the river and up Sulphur Creek.

 Mile 1.67 – Cable Hole Camp: River Left.
 A weird camp above Doer’s rock however it has access to exploring Sulfur Creek.